Blackboard supports five primary browsers for Learn releases. Links to the vendor sites for the browsers are included in this topic.

 - Multiple file uploads in Course Files and Content Collection requires the Java Runtime Environment (JRE) from Oracle enabled as a browser plugin.
 The single file upload tool does not have this requirement.
 The upload applet is signed by Blackboard and includes a timestamping authority that allows the applet to run even after the certificate has expired.

-- Download link for JRE on Oracle's site.
+- Download the JRE on Oracle's site

-- Download link for Adobe Flash Player on Adobe's site.
+- Download Adobe Flash Player